zeiban/defiance-tools/README.md

 ## Releases ##
 #####v0.5.0#####
 * Added warning for unknown command-line params.
-* Added -lod switch to ski2obj to level of detail to extract.
+* Added -lod switch to ski2obj to specify level of detail to extract.
 1=High, 2=Medium and 3= Low
 * Fixed switching parsing bug.
 * Added -mml switch to specify the mipmap level to extract.
 Largest mipmap starts at 0 and gets progressively smaller by a factor of 2 as the level becomes larger.